aolarchive/cachelink-service/readme.md

 ```
 {
 	  port      :   // the port to run the service on
 	, redis {
 		  host    :   // the redis host
 		, port    :   // the redis port
 		, prefix  :   // (optional) a prefix to use for redis keys
 	}
+	, basicAuth : { // basic auth (optional)
+		  user    :   //   username for basic auth
+		, pass    :   //   password for basic auth
+	}
 	, broadcast                  : // an array of HTTP endpoints to broadcast to during cache sets, clears, and clear-laters
 	, broadcastTimeout           : // (optional, defaults to 5 seconds) how long to wait for a response when broadcasting